 with Ventura County’s Poet Laureate Mary Kay Rummel

-There will be a number of events to accompany the exhibition.
-On Thursday, March 13 at 2:00 p.m., John Nichols will give a Gallery Talk entitled, “What’s Special About Vernacular Photography?”
+There were a number of events to accompany the exhibition.
+On Thursday, March 13 at 2:00 p.m., John Nichols gave a Gallery Talk entitled, “What’s Special About Vernacular Photography?”

-A free opening reception for “The Vernacular Bestiary” will be held on Saturday, March 22, from 3:00 to 5:00 p.m.
-Called “Beans and Beasts,” this reception also honors a second new exhibition opening at the Museum of Ventura County’s Agriculture Museum: “Growing Up, Growing Beans: Remembering Ventura County Limas.”
-At 3:15, Ralph W. “Bill” Borchard Jr., Seed Production Manager, PanAmerican Seed, shares “Lima Bean Lessons,” wisdom he acquired on his family’s Oxnard Plains ranch.
-At 4:00, photographer John Nichols talks about collecting The Vernacular Bestiary.
+A free opening reception for “The Vernacular Bestiary” was held on Saturday, March 22, from 3:00 to 5:00 p.m.
+Called “Beans and Beasts,” this reception also honored a second new exhibition that opened at the Museum of Ventura County’s Agriculture Museum: “Growing Up, Growing Beans: Remembering Ventura County Limas.”
+At 3:15, Ralph W. “Bill” Borchard Jr., Seed Production Manager, PanAmerican Seed, shared “Lima Bean Lessons,” wisdom he acquired on his family’s Oxnard Plains ranch.
+At 4:00, photographer John Nichols talked about collecting The Vernacular Bestiary.

-“An Afternoon of Animal Verse” will be held at the Agriculture Museum on Sunday, April 13, at 3:00 p.m.
-Ventura County’s Poet Laureate, Mary Kay Rummel, will read a new poem responding to one of the exhibition photos to start off the reading.
-After the other new poems are read by their writers and by Jackson Wheeler, all attendees are invited to read a favorite animal poem written by someone else.
+“An Afternoon of Animal Verse” was held at the Agriculture Museum on Sunday, April 13, at 3:00 p.m.
+Ventura County’s Poet Laureate, Mary Kay Rummel, read a new poem responding to one of the exhibition photos to start off the reading.
+After the other new poems were read by their writers and by Jackson Wheeler, all attendees were invited to read a favorite animal poem written by someone else.